Hit by an unlicensed driver

 • Being uncooperative

-Police who respond to the accident will ask for insurance information, check the driver’s name against the car’s registration (under the owner’s name), and inquire further about insurance if there is a discrepancy.
+Police who respond to the accident will ask for insurance information.
+They will check the driver’s name against the car’s registration (which should be under the owner’s name), and inquire further about insurance if there is a discrepancy.

 The point is that you shouldn’t necessarily rely on what an unlicensed driver who has just caused a crash says at the accident scene.
 A car accident lawyer can determine whether the car that hit you is covered by liability insurance.